dasensioco/edu-devcamp/HOL/HOL2/README.md

 1. You need a manifest file that will tell Teams all about your app.
 Download the 3 files from the [manifest](./assets/manifest) folder and use Visual Studio to open `manifest.json`.

 1. Go to `Tools` -> `Create GUID` to create a new unique guid for your app.
+Choose format 4.
 Copy it and replace the guid next to `"id":`.
+Make sure to remove all brackets from the string.

     ![image](./media/2018-09-06-16-51-00.jpg)